-We talk with investor relations professionals every day, and there are always questions we know they’ll have when selecting a partner for publishing their IR websites.
-The most common questions we’re asked include: “How long does it take to get my site up,” “What happens when I need to make changes,” and, “How long will it take to see updates to my site.”
+We talk with investor relations professionals every day, and there are always questions we know they’ll have when selecting IR website partners.
+The most common questions we’re asked include: “How long does it take to get my site up,” “What happens when I need to make changes,” and “How long will it take to see updates to my site.”

 These questions can be distilled down to one central point: Savvy IR professionals focus on value when they assess potential providers.
 This checklist highlights expectations to identify a best-in-class partner to design, build, and manage your site.